eric-ahlgren/dl4h/README.md

 3. Use of embedding matrix ***E*** in enhanced models
 4. Calculation of visit-level precision and code-level accuracy

+### Setup
+The code in this repository uses Python 3.8 and PyTorch 1.10.
+It is highly recommended to create a Python virtual environment with Python 3.8 and then execute the following:
+`pip install -r requirements.txt`

 #### Text embeddings
 Current implementation of word embeddings is in `EmbeddingCNN.ipynb`.